Josh Naylor Player Props: Guardians vs. Braves

-Josh Naylor -- 0-for-2 in his last game -- will be in action for the Cleveland Guardians against the Atlanta Braves, with Kolby Allard on the mound, on July 4 at 7:10 PM ET.
+After going 0-for-2 in his most recent game, Josh Naylor and the Cleveland Guardians take on the Atlanta Braves (who will start Mike Soroka) at 7:10 PM ET on Wednesday.

-In his previous game he had a hitless showing (0-for-2) against the Braves.
+In his last game he had a hitless performance (0-for-2) against the Braves.

 Josh Naylor Game Info & Props vs. the Braves